MitchPauwels/OneProjectPerDay/README.md

 # OneProjectPerDay

-Personal Learning Journey where I will be uploading One or more projects per day in order to improve and sharpen my web development skillset.
+Personal Learning Journey where I will be uploading one or more projects per day in order to improve and sharpen my web development skillset.